 Method

 We use natural language processing to identify organizations mentioned in news articles in ProMED reports.
 In the future, we could use similar techniques to find mentions of other things such as diseases and locations.
 However, this type of analysis is error prone.
 There are many false positives and some of the terms identified are ambiguous.
 For example, "Ministry of Health" does not make it clear which Ministry of Health is mentioned.
 Contextual information, such as where the article was published, may help disambiguate some organizations.
-Countries and political constructs (e.g. European Union) also appear frequently in the organization list.
+Countries and political constructs (e.g., European Union) also appear frequently in the organization list.
 It is unclear whether they should be included as organizations.

 At this point, only limited name resolution is done on acronyms, so some organizations appear under multiple names (e.g. World Health Organisation and World Health Organization).